eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 However, we need a way to separate them from sequential streams where the order of iterations matters.
 We might want to annotate a loop as "parallel".

+6. *Strided and Gather/Scatter Memory Access*.
+There are currently some alignment assumptions in the SuperWord code that need to be changed to allow for strided access, otherwise those nodes are not packed.
+Gather / Scatter operations are more tricky because their RangeChecks can presumably not be eliminated (i.e. moved out of the loop).
+Hence we require if-conversion, unless we are using Unsafe operations which do not have RangeChecks.

 **General Principles**

 These are some general principles that I would like to work towards: